allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

   * Members shall
     * :heavy_exclamation_mark: TODO: add items in the A category for communication in class (in-person and online), lab and practical sessions, and during team meetings
+    * Ask questions if they are unsure of what they need to do or how to do it
+    * Listen to and consider ideas presented by others

 * Unacceptable Conduct (U):
   * Members shall not